pereznetworks/Library-Manager/README.md

 ## Project Update 12:

-  had do a HARD DB reset, but..see [Developer Notes](#developer-notes)
+  had do a HARD DB reset, ..see [Developer Notes](#developer-notes)
-    but got Date Formatting of seed data in loans table fixed use DATATYPES. or Sequelize.DATEONLY for yyyy-mm-dd dates ie...
+    but did get Date Formatting of seed data in loans table fixed use DATATYPES. or Sequelize.DATEONLY for yyyy-mm-dd dates ie...
 2018-10-11

 ## Project Update 11: